What is a 5/1 adjustable-rate mortgage (ARM)?

 What is a 5/1 ARM?

-A 5/1 ARM is a common type of 30-year adjustable-rate mortgage; this is a loan that adjusts its rate periodically.
-The 5/1 refers to two key things for borrowers: fixed period of the mortgage — the first five years — and the 1 refers to how often the interest rate adjusts after that, usually annually.
+A 5/1 ARM is a common type of adjustable-rate mortgage; this is a loan that adjusts its rate periodically.
+The 5/1 refers to two key things for borrowers: the 5 refers to the fixed period of the mortgage — the first five years — and the 1 refers to how often the interest rate adjusts after that, usually annually.
 Another common mortgage is the 5/6 ARM, which adjusts every six months after the initial period.

 When does a 5/1 ARM adjust?